Diesel inspections emission testing

 Vehicles subject to diesel emissions inspection

 All non-exempt diesel-powered vehicles registered in the NYMA or Diesel Emissions Metropolitan Area (DEMA) (some registrations may or may not show they are within DEMA), with a maximum gross weight (MGW), as indicated on the vehicle registration certificate, over 8,500 pounds, must get an annual diesel emissions inspection.
 The diesel emissions inspection must occur at the same time as the annual safety inspection.
-The DEMA includes the five boroughs of New York City, and Nassau County, Suffolk County, Rockland County, and Westchester County.
+The DEMA includes the five boroughs of New York City, Nassau County, Suffolk County, Rockland County, and Westchester County.
 The model year does not exempt a vehicle from the inspection.
 Read section 79.2(h) of the inspection regulations to get information about vehicles that are exempt.

-All diesel-powered vehicles registered outside of the Diesel Emissions Metropolitan Area (DEMA), with a maximum gross weight (MGW) over 8,500 pounds, do not require an annual diesel emissions inspection, but may be subject to a random roadside diesel emissions inspection.
+All diesel-powered vehicles registered outside of the Diesel Emissions Metropolitan Area (DEMA), with a maximum gross weight (MGW) over 8,500 pounds, do not require an annual diesel emissions inspection but may be subject to a random roadside diesel emissions inspection.

-Diesel Opacity Emissions
+Diesel Opacity Emissions (Smoke Test)

-The Diesel Opacity Emissions inspection is not required in other areas of NY State, or for vehicles register out-of-state.
-However, the NY State Department of Environmental Conservation, the NY State Department of Transportation, or the NY State Police can test any diesel-powered vehicle that has a MGW of more than 8,500 lbs. at any roadside inspection site that is located on any New York State highway.
+The Diesel Opacity Emissions inspection is not required in other areas of NY State, or for vehicles registered out-of-state.
+However, the NY State Department of Environmental Conservation, the NY State Department of Transportation, or the NY State Police can test any diesel-powered vehicle that has an MGW of more than 8,500 lbs. at any roadside inspection site that is located on any New York State highway.
 If a vehicle fails the roadside inspection, a traffic ticket can be issued.

 Temporary Certificate of Emissions Waiver (VS-1078)